 US airlines isolated in bid to scrap change fees forever

-A radical bid to revive air travel demand by permanently sacrificing billions of dollars in fees to change tickets has left U.S. airlines isolated, as foreign rivals fear the tactic would undermine the higher fares paid by premium travellers.

-CHICAGO/PARIS: A radical bid to revive air travel demand by permanently sacrificing billions of dollars in fees to change tickets has left U.S. airlines isolated, as foreign rivals fear the tactic would undermine the higher fares paid by premium travellers.
+CHICAGO: A radical bid to revive air travel demand by permanently sacrificing billions of dollars in fees to change tickets has left US airlines isolated, as foreign rivals fear the tactic would undermine the higher fares paid by premium travellers.

 American Airlines , Delta Air Lines and United Airlines have all permanently axed the charges on domestic travel in recent days, followed by Alaska Airlines.